188.8.131.52 Study & training

 Participation in a full-time course for JSP & YA (other) recipients - general rule

-For most JSP and YA (other) recipients, participation in a full-time education or training course can generally only be approved by their provider.
+For most JSP and YA (other) recipients, participation in a full-time education or training course can generally only be approved by their provider or, if applicable, the digital services contact centre.
 The study must be included as compulsory item in a job seeker's Job Plan, and can only be approved if the course is less than 12 months in duration and:

 - completing the course is likely to lead to an employment outcome for the job seeker, OR

 - there is little chance of the job seeker finding employment with their existing skills, OR